Blue Origin Moon Shot: Jeff Bezos Lays Out Plan For Lunar Deliveries

 — RollStroll (@rollstroll) March 10, 2017

 China is also talking about sending either manned or unmanned spacecraft to the moon.
 Even India is thinking about orbiters and rovers.
-The director of the European space agency – the ESA – is proposing the creation of a lunar Village on the surface of the moon that would presumably be similar to the bases various nations currently maintain in Antarctica.
+The director of the European space agency, the ESA, is proposing the creation of a lunar village on the surface of the moon that would presumably be similar to the bases various nations currently maintain in Antarctica.

-NASA itself is getting in on the act, with plans to send it’s yet to be completed Orion vehicle on a crewed flight to the moon as well.
+NASA itself is getting in on the act, with plans to send its yet-to-be completed Orion vehicle on a crewed flight to the moon as well.
 This flight would probably take place after the SpaceX flight, since their Dragon 2 vehicle seems further along than NASA’s Orion.

-Plans by Blue Origin
+Plans By Blue Origin

 Moon bases and manned landings aren’t – at least initially – on the horizon for Blue Origin.
-As reported by Aviation Week and Space Technology, Bezos hs a much more pragmatic plan for his moon landings.
-Instead of carrying tourists on excursions orbiting the moon or constructing his own lunar facilities, Blue Origin wants to use the rockets that it already has in the development stages – along with other assets created by NASA – to deliver cargo to the surface of the moon.
+As reported by Aviation Week and Space Technology, Bezos has a much more pragmatic plan for his moon landings.
+Instead of carrying tourists on excursions orbiting the moon, or constructing his own lunar facilities, Blue Origin wants to use the rockets that it already has in the development stages – along with other assets created by NASA – to deliver cargo to the surface of the moon.

 Blue Origin’s latest rocket engine is finally complete https://t.co/Yvx8hEBbQj pic.twitter.com/2Z0kNqlYXQ